Rod Hickman

-Rod Hickman is an American politician who is currently the representative-elect to the Mississippi State Senate from Mississippi's 32nd Senate district.
+Rodgrick Glenard Hickman is an American politician who is currently a member of the Mississippi State Senate from Mississippi's 32nd Senate district.
 A Democrat, he won a special election in 2021 to replace Sampson Jackson, who retired on June 30, 2021.
 He lives in Macon, Mississippi.
 Before being elected, he was a law professor at Tougaloo College and the Mississippi University for Women and a prosecutor for Noxubee County, Mississippi.

+Hickman was reelected in 2023 without opposition in either the primary or general election.

+In 2024, Hickman was selected for the Future Caucus Innovation Fellowship as part of the Criminal Justice Reform cohort, a bipartisan coalition of Gen Z and millennial lawmakers interested in creating policies to improve the criminal justice system.
+He also serves as Co-Chair of the Mississippi chapter of Future Caucus, alongside Jansen Owen.